 At the heart of boho style is an eclectic mix of materials, patterns and eras.
 Limiting color palette to tone-on-tone is a good place to start, whether its going with warmer shades for fall or cooler shades for spring.
 And bringing in white, black and wood tones will also help to amp up the modern feel.

-7. Amp up the cozy factor
+16. Amp up the cozy factor with plenty of candles

-Add cosseting fabrics and accessories for instant warmth, and if you're worried your living room may look too warm or dark in spring and summertime, you can always switch out some of your decor – swap dark, heavy drapes for lighter, brighter versions, and scale back the use of throws and pillows.
+Along with the cozy glow of the best candles, add cosseting fabrics and accessories for instant warmth, and if you're worried your living room may look too warm or dark in spring and summertime, you can always switch out some of your decor – swap dark, heavy drapes for lighter, brighter versions, and scale back the use of throws and pillows.

 If you're looking for living room ideas that are calming, even in the busiest of households, then blue is the living room color scheme to choose.